fbpx

 Share:

-It was a hot summer morning in 1150 AD.
-Guigo II was working in his garden in a Carthusian monastery in France.
-Carthusian monks are known for producing a liquor called Chartreuse.
-He was meditating on the story of Jacob’s ladder in Genesis 28 when it dawned on him that prayer is like a ladder with four rungs.
-Each rung represents deeper entry into union with God through prayer.
+It was a hot summer morning in 1150.
+Guigo II (d. ca. 1188) was working in his garden at a Carthusian monastery in France, harvesting herbs to produce a liquor called Chartreuse, which Carthusian monks are known for.
+He was meditating on the story of Jacob’s ladder in Genesis 28 when it dawned on him that prayer is like a ladder with four rungs, each rung representing a deeper entry into union with God.
 He had been corresponding with a friend and fellow monk named Gervase about prayer.
-His 17- page letter, that came to be known as The Ladder of Monks: A Ladder on the Contemplative Life, inspired a method of prayer called Lectio Divina (Latin for spiritual reading) that has instructed believers since the Middle Ages.
+His seventeen-page letter to Gervase, which came to be known as The Ladder of Monks: A Ladder on the Contemplative Life, inspired a method of prayer called lectio divina (Latin for “spiritual reading”) that has instructed believers since the Middle Ages.
 This prayer exercise consists of four movements, symbolized as rungs on a ladder.
-The first rung correlates to reading a few verses of Scripture.
-The second rung equates to meditating on its deeper meaning.
-The third rung prays what the text brings to awareness and the fourth rung rests in the quietness of God’s promised presence.
+The first rung is reading a few verses of Scripture.
+The second rung is meditating on its deeper meaning.
+The third rung is praying what the text brings to awareness.
+And the fourth rung is resting in the quietness of God’s promised presence.

 Guigo likens these four prayer rungs to eating.
 Reading puts food in the mouth, meditation chews it, prayer extracts its flavor and contemplation savors its sweetness.
-He illustrates this four-step process with a verse from Jesus’ Sermon on the Mount, “Blessed are the pure in heart, for they shall see God” (Matthew 5.8).
+He illustrates this four-step process with a verse from Jesus’ Sermon on the Mount, “Blessed are the pure in heart, for they shall see God” (Mt.
+5.8).
 First, he advises Gervase to read the verse slowly and deliberately.
 Second, he directs him to reflect on its deeper meaning.
 What does it mean to be blessed?
-Since Guigo knows his heart is impure, he recalls a verse from Psalm 51, “Create in me a pure heart, O God, and renew a steadfast Spirit within me” (51.10).
+Since Guigo knows his heart is impure, he recalls a verse from Psalm 51, “Create in me a pure heart, O God, and renew a steadfast Spirit within me” (Ps.
+51.10).
 He imagines what it would be like, as referenced in the latter half of the verse, to see God.
-Third, he offers the prayer that follows here and concludes with the assurance that God receives our prayers.
+Third, he offers the prayer that follows here, and then concludes with the assurance that God receives our prayers:

 Lord, you are not seen except by the pure of heart.
 I seek by reading and meditating what is true purity of heart and how it may be had, so that with its help I may know you, if only a little.
 Lord, for long I have meditated in my heart, seeking to see your face.
 It is the sight of you, Lord, that I have sought; and all the while in my meditation the fire of longing, the desire to know you more fully, has increased.
 When you break for me the bread of sacred Scripture, you have shown yourself to me in that breaking of bread, and the more I see you, the more I long to see you, no more from without, in the rind [outer layer] of the letter, but within, in the letter’s hidden meaning.
 Nor do I ask this, Lord, because of my own merits, but because of your mercy.
 I too in my unworthiness confess my sins with the woman who said that ‘even the little dogs eat the fragments that fall from the table of their masters’.
 So give me, Lord, some pledge of what I hope to inherit, at least one drop of heavenly rain with which to refresh my thirst, for I am on fire with love.